 The NIV was a completely new translation, but it was strongly influenced by the tradition of the King James Version.
 The full Bible was published in 1978.
 It was revised in 1984 and again in 2011.
 A blend of form-based and meaning-based translation types, the NIV is one of the most popular English Bibles in use today.
 It is equally useful for individual study and public worship, especially among more traditional and conservative denominations.

 New Jerusalem Bible (NJB)

 The NJB is a 1985 revision of the older Jerusalem Bible (JB).
 The JB was translated from the original languages, but it developed out of a popular French translation done in Jerusalem, which is why it was called the Jerusalem Bible.
 The NJB, like the JB before it, is known for its literary qualities.
 While the JB tended to more meaning-based (or functional equivalent), the NJB has moved toward more of a word-based (or formal equivalent) translation.

 New Living Translation (NLT)

-The NLT is a meaning-based revision of the Living Bible (LB).
+The NLT is a meaning-based translation in the tradition of the Living Bible (LB).
 The Living Bible is a popular 1971 paraphrase of the 1901 American Standard Version.
 (A paraphrase is different from a translation.
 For a paraphrase, authors take an English text and put it into their own words, that is, the way they would say it themselves.
 A paraphrase does not begin with the Hebrew and Greek texts as a translation does.)
 The New Living Translation involved comparing the LB to the original-language texts, and then making changes so that the NLT is now a true translation.
 The NLT is a good translation to use with youth and adults who have difficulty with the traditional language of a formal equivalent translation.